DEFRA/biodiversity-net-gain-service/docs/prerequisites.md

 ## Microsoft Azure Storage Queues

 * Microsoft Azure storage queue named **untrusted-file-queue**
   * Messages placed on this queue are used to trigger Azure function based processing of blobs placed in the untrusted container.
+* Microsoft Azure storage queue named **trusted-file-queue**
+  * Messages placed on this queue are used to trigger Azure function based processing of blobs placed in the trusted container.
+* Microsoft Azure storage queue named **saved-application-session-notification-queue**
+  * Messages placed on this queue are used to trigger an Azure Function for sending an email notification when an incomplete application to the Biodiversity Net Gain public register is saved.
+* Microsoft Azure storage queue named **expiring-application-session-notification-queue**
+  * Messages placed on this queue are used to trigger an Azure Function for sending an email notification when a saved, incomplete application to the Biodiversity Net Gain public register is near to expiriring.

-Queue based triggering is used due to:
+* Storage queue based triggering is used due to:
   * blob triggering being poll based
   * event grid blob triggering being in public preview

+## Microsoft Azure Service Bus Queues

+* Microsoft Azure service bus queue named **ne.bng.landowner.inbound**
+  * Messages are placed on this queue to trigger operator processing of a submitted application to the Biodiversity Net Gain public register.

+## Microsoft Azure Service Bus Topics And Subscriptions

+* Microsoft Azure service bus topic named **defra.trade.filestore.notify** with a subscription called **filestore-notify-bng**.
+  * Messages placed on this topic are used to process threat screening results of uploads to the Biodiversity Net Gain service.

 ## Required Connectivity